-Teaching students simple geography lessons about oceans and continents is a must-do.
+Teaching continents and oceans in upper elementary is a must-do.
 A few times I’ve asked my students what country and state we live in, and I get responses like, “We live in the country of California and the continent of Mexico.”
 I’m dead serious!
-(I teach in Southern California)
+(I teach in Southern California.

-Just reminding students and asking them from time-to-time geography questions, is not enough.
+Just reminding students and asking them geography questions from time to time is not enough.
 It doesn’t happen through osmosis.
+Geography knowledge only happens with hands-on, engaging activities.

-How to Teach Upper Elementary Students World Geography
+How to Teach Continents and Oceans in Upper Elementary

 Teaching your students basic geography does not have to take a long time.
 You can easily teach it in a week.
 Here are some simple ideas to get you started.

-#1 Show Colorful and Real-Life Images of Countries and Continents
+#1 Use Real-Life Images of Countries in the Continents

-My go-to way to teach students about continents and oceans is to show pictures of some of the countries within the continent.
-I choose pictures that are colorful and vibrant.
+My go-to way to teach students about continents and oceans is to show colorful, real-life images of some of the countries within the continent.
+I choose pictures that are colorful and vibrant, like the one below.

 Students need to see images of these countries with iconic symbols and places of interest.
 These images start some real conversations about the culture of the people and current events.